jina-ai/docs/chapters/sparse.rst

-How to use Sparse Embeddings in Jina
+Use Sparse Embeddings in Jina
 =====================================

 .. meta::